ga-dc/wdi-quiz3/README.md

 GET '/warriors/:id'
   * This is the show route, which finds a warrior by ID, and displays information about that warrior.

+GET '/warriors'
+  * This is an index route, which lists all warriors

+GET '/warriors/new'
+  * This gets the form to add a new warrior

+POST '/warriors'
+  * This submits the form and creates a new warrior

+GET '/warriors/:id/edit'
+  * This gets the HTML form to edit an existing warrior

+PUT '/warriors/:id/'
+  * This updates the properties of an existing warrior

+DELETE '/warriors/:id/delete'
+  * This destroys the warrior with the given warrior_id

 Replace this with your answer
 ```